Introduction to Flowers for Algernon

 - Action: The main action of the novel comprises the life of Charlie Gordon, the mentally deranged young man, who undergoes brain surgery for intelligence enhancement and then reverts to his mentally deranged state after living in that situation for some time.
 The rising action occurs when he begins flirting with Alice and the falling action occurs when Alice leaves him, seeing his reversion to his former self a reality.

-- Allusions: The novel shows examples of allusions such as,
+- Allusions: The novel shows examples of allusions such as given below,

 i.
 Theories instead of about my own ideas and feelings.
 But it’s okay to read novels.
 This week I read The Great Gatsby, An American Tragedy, and Look Homeward, Angel.
 I never knew about men and women doing things like that.
 (April 15)